danigold1020/asianam-191a-oceanpollution/README.md

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
+- This project was created as part of the AAS191A: Web Development and GIS for Social Change course at UCLA.
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- We appreciate Professor Albert Kochaphum for guiding us throughout our project and for a meaningful quarter of learning!

 ## Contact